Monday, May 30, 2016

 Overall: WOOF

-As the debut from Charles B. Pierce, The Legend of Boggy Creek was one of the first faux-documentary/Big Foot themed horror films of any kind and it reeks of everything zero experience movie making does.
+As the debut from Charles B. Pierce, The Legend of Boggy Creek was one of the first faux-documentary/Big Foot themed horror films of any kind and it reeks of everything that zero experience movie making has to offer.
 Atrocious pacing, atrocious performances from an entire cast of non-actors, atrocious music, (including songs written and sung by Pierce himself), and atrocious tone issues.
-Minutes that seem like centuries paddle on with soft, harmonica-fueled folk music or Disney-esque, public domain scores with our non-threatening narrator talking over shot after shot of creeks, streams, woods, forest critters and the like.
-Then there are horrid reenactments which contain acting that makes Plan 9 from Outer Space look like The Godfather and it just goes on and on and on and on and fucking on.
-At one point we listen to an entire song about Travis Crabtree as he strolls around, doin' campin' stuffs in the woods, followed by another eternity where we meet some other hillbilly who has lived in the woods alone for twenty odd years and tells his life story only for us to learn that in fact no, he has never seen the Fouke Monster the whole film is about.
+Minutes that seem like centuries paddle on with soft, harmonica-fueled folk music or Disney-esque public domain scores with our non-threatening narrator talking over shot after shot of creeks, streams, woods, forest critters and the like.
+Then there are horrid reenactments which contain acting that makes Plan 9 from Outer Space look like The Godfather and it just goes on and on and on and on and fucking on from there.
+At one point we listen to an entire song about Travis Crabtree as he strolls around doin' campin' stuffs in the woods, followed by another eternity where we meet some other hillbilly who has lived in those woods alone for twenty odd years and tells his life story only for us to learn that in fact no, he has never seen the Fouke Monster that the whole film is about.
 Talk about exciting stuff.

 BURNT OFFERINGS